sera619/GuildAssist-WorldOfWarcraft-AddOn/README.md

 > - add instance id tracker for mythic +0 Dungeons
 > - add gui frame for instance tracker
 > - add basic mythic+ routes frame(not enabled yet)
+> - create dungeon name list in ger and eng
+> - create UpdateHandler for tracker

 v3.3.5 (no Release):

 > - add new Frame for mythic + Routes
 > - add basic constructor for fontstrings & buttons
 > - add scrollframe and scrollframe behaivour

 v3.3.4: